Spectral rigidity of two-dimensional Liouville tori: Introduction and main results

 In this paper, we study spectral rigidity of \textbf{Liouville metrics} on the two-dimensional torus.
 That is, we consider the case $X = \T^2$, and take $g_0$ to be a Riemannian metric whose line element is of the form

 It is a well-known folklore conjecture that Liouville metrics are the only integrable metrics on $\T^2$, which can be thought of as a closed manifold analogue of the famous Birkhoff conjecture (see Section~\ref{sec:dynamics} for the definition of integrability and Section~\ref{sec:background} for a comparison with billiards).
-Our main result, formulated below, roughly states the following: